 When Cam Newton, quarterback for the Carolina Panthers, became a pescatarian in 2013, his experiment seemed to usher in a series of history-making wins for the Panthers.
-Team nutritionists -- noting the concentration of heart-healthy Omega-3 fatty acids -- looked for ways to put seafood on the table, during training and game season.
+Team nutritionists -- noting the concentration of heart-health Omega-3 fatty acids present in many sea creatures -- looked for ways to put seafood on the table, during training as well as game season.
 Just like that, the entire team was introduced to the pescatarian diet -- a seafood-loving spin on vegetarianism.
-If football players can go pescatarian, so can you, and we’ve made it easy.
-Check out our top five easy-to-make pescatarian meals for pescatarian beginners.
+If football players can go pescatarian, so can you, and we've made it easy.
+Check out our top five easy pescatarian meals for beginner pescatarians.

 What are the nutritional benefits of being a pescatarian?

 Since the pescatarian diet is actually a version of vegetarianism, pescatarians by default consume more vegetables, and less animal fat, than their meat-eating counterparts.
 This means that, on average, pescatarians get more nutrients with fewer fat and calories than meat-eaters.
 Moreover, by consuming plenty of seafood, pescatarians get plenty of Omega-3s, as well as protein, zinc, B12, and vitamin D. Seafood is a very versatile food, so pescatarians need not feel deprived of flavor in their search for health.

 We've pulled together five easy pescatarian meals for beginners that explore delicious seafood flavors, yet are simple to prepare.

 *Note: If you like, you can make these tacos using fresh tuna instead of tilapia.

 1 fresh tilapia fillet